iashyam/blog/books-movies.md

 - The Idiot by Fyodor Dostoevsky (left unfinished)
 - The Prisonor of Birth by Jeffery Archer(May 17, 2025)
 - Little Women by Louisa May Alcott (June 1, 2025)
-- CR: The Greatest Show on Earth by Richard Dawkins
+- The Greatest Show on Earth by Richard Dawkins
+- CR: Greek Lessons by Han Kang

 Movies
 ----